dotnet/csharpstandard/standard/classes.md

 The list of constraints given in a `where` clause can include any of the following components, in this order: a single primary constraint, one or more secondary constraints, and the constructor constraint, `new()`.

 A primary constraint can be a class type, the ***reference type constraint*** `class`, the ***value type constraint*** `struct`, the ***not null constraint*** `notnull` or the ***unmanaged type constraint*** `unmanaged`.
-The class type and the reference type constraint can include the *nullable_type_attribute*.
+The class type and the reference type constraint can include the *nullable_type_annotation*.

-A secondary constraint can be an *interface_type* or *type_parameter*, optionally followed by a *nullable_type_attribute*.
-The presence of the *nullable_type_attribute* indicates that the type argument is allowed to be the nullable reference type that corresponds to a non-nullable reference type that satisfies the constraint.
+A secondary constraint can be an *interface_type* or *type_parameter*, optionally followed by a *nullable_type_annotationn*.
+The presence of the nullable_type_annotatione* indicates that the type argument is allowed to be the nullable reference type that corresponds to a non-nullable reference type that satisfies the constraint.

 The reference type constraint specifies that a type argument used for the type parameter shall be a reference type.
 All class types, interface types, delegate types, array types, and type parameters known to be a reference type (as defined below) satisfy this constraint.

-The class type, reference type constraint, and secondary constraints can include the nullable type attribute.
-The presence or absence of this attribute on the type parameter indicates the nullability expectations for the type argument:
+The class type, reference type constraint, and secondary constraints can include the nullable type annotation.
+The presence or absence of this annotation on the type parameter indicates the nullability expectations for the type argument:

-- If the constraint does not include the nullable type attribute, the type argument is expected to be a non-nullable reference type.
+- If the constraint does not include the nullable type annotation, the type argument is expected to be a non-nullable reference type.
 A compiler may issue a warning if the type argument is a nullable reference type.
-- If the constraint includes the nullable type attribute, the constraint is satisfied by both a non-nullable reference type and a nullable reference type.
+- If the constraint includes the nullable type annotation, the constraint is satisfied by both a non-nullable reference type and a nullable reference type.

 The nullability of the type argument need not match the nullability of the type parameter.
 The compiler may issue a warning if the nullability of the type parameter doesn't match the nullability of the type argument.

-> *Note*: To specify that a type argument is a nullable reference type, don't add the nullable type attribute as a constraint (use `T : class` or `T : BaseClass`), but use `T?` throughout the generic declaration to indicate the corresponding nullable reference type for the type argument. *end note*
+> *Note*: To specify that a type argument is a nullable reference type, don't add the nullable type annotation as a constraint (use `T : class` or `T : BaseClass`), but use `T?` throughout the generic declaration to indicate the corresponding nullable reference type for the type argument. *end note*

 <!-- Remove in C# 9, when this is allowed -->
 The nullable type annotation, `?`, can't be used on an unconstrained type argument.